-This study focused on capturing all savings directly attributed to the Washington's energy code and other mandatory compliance (state laws, mechanical codes).
-The annual energy consumption and estimated savings between 2006 and 2018, represent regulated energy loads (lighting, HVAC, and service water heating) since they are governed by the energy code.
+This study focused on capturing all savings directly attributed to the Washington's energy code and other mandatory policies (state laws, mechanical codes), and on assessing strategies to better align predicted energy use with measured data collected in regional studies.
+The annual energy consumption and estimated savings between 2006 and 2018, represent savings from regulated energy loads (lighting, HVAC, and service water heating) since they are governed by the energy code.

 The study is informed by several building stock assessments that were conducted around the time that the 2006 Washington State Energy Code came into effect.
-This provided a fairly robust set of references in which to source prototypical data, such as building type weighting by floor area, common heating fuel sources, and a reference to metered and bill utility data (for unregulated loads).
+These provided a fairly robust set of references in which to source prototypical data, such as building type weighting by floor area, common heating fuel sources, and a reference to metered and bill utility data.
 However, for the 2018 analysis, comparable data about current building trends does not exist.
-In the absence of this data, this study elected to keep values for unregulated loads, fuel selection, and other building characteristics consistent between the 2006 and 2018 analysis.
+In the absence of this data, this study elected to keep values for unregulated loads, fuel selection, and other building characteristics consistent between the 2006 and 2018 analysis to assess code impacts independently of other trends in building performance.
 This suggests that additional performance improvements adopted by the market might not be reflected in the 2018 analysis.

-The residential energy code has a narrower focus when compared to commercial since it is focused on only two building types - single family and low-rise multifamily.
-As such, from a code analysis standpoint, predicting end-use consumption is much more straightforward.
+The residential energy code has a narrower focus when compared to commercial code since it is focused on only two building types - single family and low-rise multifamily.
+As such, from a code analysis standpoint, predicting end-use consumption is much more straightforward than in the commercial sector.
 There are only four predominant HVAC systems, associated control systems are simple, occupant behavior is more-or-less predictable, there is less interaction between system selection and energy consumption, and unregulated process loads are more consistent.
-All these traits mean that a well-developed residential code can be relied upon to bring energy cost savings across the sector.
+All these traits mean that a welldeveloped residential code can be relied upon to bring energy cost savings across the sector.